khinenwelynn/DATA201_Dashboard-Final_Assignment-/README.md

 When designing this dashboard, specific engineering and analytical choices were made to translate raw data rows into responsible real-world insights:

-1. **Choosing the Right Visualizations:** * **Box Plots** were chosen specifically for calorie analysis because averages hide data distributions.
-Box plots mathematically proved that the variance and medians of sick days vs. healthy days were nearly identical, successfully breaking the calorie myth.
-   * **Grouped Histograms** were selected to isolate categorical variables (like Spicy vs. Non-Spicy), separating background noise from clear health incidents.
-2. **Actionable Prescription Rules:** Rather than using vague, unhelpful data summaries, the insights section is deliberately programmed with an optimization framework.
-Because the data shows volume doesn't cause pain, the framework responsibly advises the user to keep enjoying restaurant social portions, but simply **drop the spice level to zero** and **swap quick processed snacks for low-glycemic fuel** to solve the energy drain.

 ---